urichess/chessboard-docs/README.md

 * **Graphics Optimization (Kivy on SDL2):** I chose to run Kivy directly on top of SDL2 to minimize memory footprint and CPU overhead.
 This ensures a fluid 60fps UI even on a Raspberry Pi 2, which is critical for a "premium" feel.
 * **Modular Hardware/Software Decoupling:** I intentionally separated the *ChessStation* (gateway) from the *Board Accessory* (sensors).
 While a dedicated Kernel Driver (`/dev/chessboard`) was an alternative, this modular approach allows the system to remain compatible with 3rd-party hardware (DGT) while simplifying hardware maintenance and iterations.
 * **RTOS Selection (Zephyr):** Choosing Zephyr for the sensor module ensures a modern, thread-safe environment.
 Its superior HAL makes the project resilient to supply chain shifts, as switching MCUs requires only minor configuration changes rather than a full code rewrite.
-* **Industrial Linux Standard (Yocto):** Avoiding generic distros (like Raspbian) in favor of Yocto allows for a professional, read-only, and reproducible build system.
+* **Industrial Linux Standard (Yocto):** Avoiding generic distros (like Raspbian) in favor of Yocto allows for a professional and reproducible build system.
 This ensures the *ChessStation* is treated as an appliance rather than a general-purpose PC.

 ---